farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 *a la Prompt Toolkit* to the Enter key.
 Looks like it invokes some :class:`prompt_toolkit.application.Buffer()` type code.

 Continue on in this fashion for as long as you need.
 In my opinion, IPython barely comes with any keybindings.

-I'm going to drop 1 that I thought was interesting though.
+The source code does provide this however:

 .. code-block:: python3

    # Ctrl+J == Enter, seemingly
    registry.add_binding(Keys.ControlJ,
                         filter=(HasFocus(DEFAULT_BUFFER)
-                        & ~HasSelection()
+                        & ~HasSelection() & insert_mode))
-                        & insert_mode
-                        ))
                         (return_handler)

+This displays a few useful ways of doing things.

+1. Importing :class:`~prompt_toolkit.key_bindings.bindings.Keys()` as a more
+   consistent interface than passing strings.
+2. Utilizing a function ``return_handler`` inline to decorate the keybinding.

 Pure Prompt Toolkit Way of Rebinding Keys
 --------------------------------------------